troven/cargo/README.md

 Folders are created as needed - the substituted key can even contain a path separator :-)

-As we iterate over the collection, we add it the "Current" context.
+As we iterate over the collection, we add it the `Current` context.

 #### Environment